-After a motion has been made, no citizen shall address the Council without first securing permission from three councilors.
+After a motion has been made, no citizen shall address the Council without first securing permission from three councilors-say they can speak.

 3.2 Decorum of Meeting.

 3.2.1 Improper Conduct

 The following items are not condoned by the City Council and may be cause for the Presiding Officer to have the person(s) removed from the Council Chambers: